 Abstract: Your group will prepare an abstract of no more than 250 words from your project.
 Final versions of the abstracts will be posted on the LEND website.
-Abstract drafts should be submitted via email to the LEND Director (bruder@uchc.edu) and LEND Co-Coordinator Holly Labrecque (hlabrecque@uchc.edu) by October 24, 2021 for revisions.
-The final version of your abstract is due December 10, 2021.
+Abstract drafts should be submitted via email to the LEND Director (bruder@uchc.edu) and LEND Coordinator (torwoodruff@uchc.edu) by October 21, 2022 for revisions.
+The final version of your abstract is due December 9, 2022.

 Presentation: As a group, you will create a presentation of your capstone project that covers the background, rationale, and methods for completing the project.
 The presentation should be 15 minutes, including time for questions.
-Presentation drafts (e.g. Power Point slides) should be submitted via email of the LEND Director (bruder@uchc.edu) and LEND Co-Coordinator Holly Labrecque (hlabrecque@uchc.edu) by October 24, 2021 for revisions.
-The final version of your presentation is due December 10, 2021.
+Presentation drafts (e.g. Power Point slides) should be submitted via email of the LEND Director (bruder@uchc.edu) and LEND Coordinator (torwoodruff@uchc.edu) by October 21, 2022 for revisions.
+The final version of your presentation is due December 9, 2022.

 Paper: As a group, you will write an 8-10 page double-spaced paper that summarizes your capstone project.
 In addition to the sections from your research proposal, it will also include a summary of the results of your project and your project implications.
 This paper should be prepared in APA format.
-Paper drafts should be submitted via email to the LEND Director (bruder@uchc.edu) and LEND Co-Coordinator Holly Labrecque (hlabrecque@uchc.edu) by October 24, 2021 for revisions.
-The final version of your paper is due December 10, 2021.
+Paper drafts should be submitted via email to the LEND Director (bruder@uchc.edu) and LEND Coordinator (torwoodruff@uchc.edu) by October 21, 2022 for revisions.
+The final version of your paper is due December 9, 2022.